COVER: Photo © Alex de Vries-Magnifico

 Churchill is blessed with a wonderful Community Center.
 This center houses all local government district, library, movie theater, gymnasium, school, hockey rink, curling rink, bowling alley, pool, gymnasium, fitness center and much more.
 This “Complex” is open to the public and hours are posted within the community.

 There are several restaurants each with fine menus.
-Some have vegetarian dishes & the Tundra Dining Room & Pub has a few vegan meals.
+Some have vegetarian dishes & vegan meals.
 Sample menus can sometimes be obtained at the front desk of your hotel or inquiry once in Churchill for a list of restaurants.

 We recommend booking as far in advance as possible to ensure availability.
 This is especially important for travelers booking Chartered Zodiac Tours or large group bookings.
 We do advise to book all the water tours first and then book land tours around the whale tours because land tours are not subject to tide limitations.